hmcts/rse-cft-lib/README.md

 ### 2. Define your CFTLib configuration

-A Java API is provided for interacting with CFT services and performing common tasks such as creating roles and importing CCD definitions.
+A Java API is provided for interacting with CFT services to perform common tasks such as creating roles and importing CCD definitions.

 This API is accessed by providing an implementation of the [CFTLibConfigurer](https://github.com/hmcts/rse-cft-lib/blob/main/lib/rse-cft-lib/src/main/java/uk/gov/hmcts/rse/ccd/lib/api/CFTLib.java) interface in the cftlib sourceset, which will be invoked by the library during startup once all CFT services are ready.